DisketteKitchen/Extras/chromebook.md

 # Chroembook vs. the world
-I've never been much of a fan of Chromebooks, but I decided to do a bit more of a comparison.
-The results even surprised me
+I've never been much of a fan of Chromebooks, so I decided to compare my school issued chromebook to ThinkPad T520 from 2011.
 ## Watch the Video

 #### If you haven't come here from the video, you should really watch it!